-Online discussions, exercises or assignments will provide opportunities to clarify issues and considerations surrounding effective human resources strategies, techniques and processes.
-Your participation online will contribute greatly to understanding of course theory and your ability to do well with the written assignment outlined below and both exams.
-Look to the Instructors Standards for Course Participation which appear later in this outline.
-In addition look to the Policy Regarding Illness described within the General Information guidelines which apply to students in the Social Science program (attached to this outline) for direction on how to handle a variety of problems that may interfere with your participation and performance in this course.
+Your mark in this area is based on your level of contribution to class discussion and participation in group exercises and assigned activities as per the attached Instructor's Standards for Participation.
+Class exercises are designed to provide experiential opportunities to clarify issues and considerations surrounding effective compensation strategies, techniques and processes.
+Your participation in class exercises and discussion will contribute greatly to understanding course theory and your ability to do well with the written assignment outlined below.
+If you are too shy to speak out in class you are expected to manage your learning style and find other ways to contribute, such as bringing course related articles to class to share with the instructor.
+Look to the University Policy Regarding Illness described in the General Information section of the course outline for direction on how to handle a variety of problems that may interfere with your attendance and/or performance in this course.